 Though they can cause havoc on the structural integrity of your house, termites are beneficial to the environment.
-They help break down tough plant fibres, helping the ecosystem keep moving.
+They help break down tough plant fibers, helping the ecosystem keep moving.
 But, termites also spend most of their life cleaning other termites in their colony.
 Fungal and bacterial infections can destroy termite colonies quickly, which is why they work so hard to groom one another and keep their territory clean.
-Their antennas allow them to detect infection as they clean.
+Their antennas allow them to detect the infection as they clean.

 Bed bugs hide after they bite you

 These pests can be quite a nuisance in your home, invading one of the most intimate places in your home.
 Your bed is also where you spend a lot of your time at home, so it should be clean and pest-free.
-It is difficult to detect bed bugs because they inject anesthetics and anti-coagulants in your skin.
+It is difficult to detect bed bugs because they inject anesthetics and anti-coagulants into your skin.
 These substances prevent your blood from clotting and cause your skin to lose sensation.
 It helps them feed longer without waking you, and they can hide away before you realize they were there.
 This is why it takes so long to detect the presence of bed bugs and why infestations can get so out of hand.

 Spider limbs work like a machine